LocalViT: Analyzing Locality in Vision Transformers

 \section{Conclusion}

-In this paper, we proposed to incorporate a locality mechanism into vision transformers.
-This is done by incorporating 2D depth-wise convolutions followed by a non-linear activation function into the feed-forward network of vision transformers.
-The idea is motivated by the comparison between the feed-forward network of transformers and the inverted residuals of MobileNets.
-In previous works, the input to the feed-forward network is a sequence of tokens embedding converted from an image.
+In this paper, we investigated the influence of locality mechanism in the feed-forward of vision transformers.
+We introduced the locality mechanism into vision transformers by incorporating 2D depth-wise convolutions followed by a non-linear activation function into the feed-forward network of vision transformers.
 To cope with the locality mechanism, the sequence of tokens embedding is rearranged into a lattice as a 2D feature map, which is used as the input to the enhanced feed-forward network.
 To enable the rearrangement, the class token is split before the feed-forward network and concatenated with other image embeddings after the feed-forward network.
 A series of studies were made to investigate various factors (activation function, layer placement, and expansion ratio) that might influence of performance of the locality mechanism.
-The proposed locality mechanism is successfully applied to four different vision transformers, which validates its generality.
+The proposed locality mechanism is successfully applied to five different vision transformers, which validates its generality.

-\textbf{Acknowledgements:} This work was partly supported by the ETH Z\"urich Fund (OK), a Huawei Technologies Oy (Finland) project, and an Amazon AWS grant.